ufs-community/ufs-srweather-app/doc/ContribGuide/git-submodules.rst

    git pull origin <submodule_branch>

 When working with submodules, it is best practice to always run ``git submodule update --init --recursive`` after switching branches.
 Changes to submodules need to be committed and pushed separately within their respective repositories (see sections above).

+.. [#f1] of NOAA Global Systems Laboratory (GSL) and Coorperative Institute for Research in Environmental Sciences (CIRES)
+.. [#f2] with the assistance of Grant Firl, Joseph Olson, and ChatGPT